GLD5000/GLD-StripeTemplate/README.md

 ```

-### Map over the returned array, sending each product to a product card:
+### We map over the returned array, sending each product to a product card:

 ```
     function getProductCards(productData: Product[]) {